 Instructions

-- Preheat oven to 350°F. Thoroughly grease a 9x13 baking dish and set aside.
+- Preheat oven to 350°F. Thoroughly grease a 9×13 baking dish (see notes for smaller size) and set aside.

-- Prepare crumb topping: In a medium bowl combine flour, sugars, cinnamon, and salt.
-Add melted butter and stir until fully incorporated.
-Cover and refrigerate while you prepare the batter.
+- In a medium bowl combine flour, sugars, cinnamon, and salt.
+Add melted butter and stir until fully incorporated (I use a fork).
+Refrigerate while you prepare the pancake batter.

 - In a large bowl, combine flour, sugar, salt, baking powder, and baking soda.